Joanne (Lady Gaga song): Live performances

 "Joanne"'s first public appearance was on October 21, 2016, in a 15-second Budweiser commercial showing Gaga dancing in a dive bar and singing the track.
 The advertisement was promoting her then-upcoming Dive Bar Tour, a brief three-date promotional tour of U.S. dive bars, where the track was performed.
 The next performance of the song took place on the television show News Zero in Japan.
-The song was part of Gaga's Joanne World Tour, where she performed it while sitting down and playing a guitar engraved with the name "Joanne".
+The song was part of Gaga's Joanne World Tour (2017–2018), where she performed it while sitting down and playing a guitar engraved with the name "Joanne".
 During the sequence, Gaga was wearing a fringe blazer and a wide-brimmed hat.
 Tom Murray of the Edmonton Journal said that the track was "the naked, emotional core of the show".

 At the 60th Annual Grammy Awards, Gaga performed the song along with "Million Reasons".
 She was joined on stage by Ronson who played guitar, while the singer played the piano.
 The instrument was covered by large, illuminated angel wings.
 Before the performance, the singer dedicated the song to her late aunt and said: "This is for love and compassion.
 Even when you can’t understand."
 Writing for E!
 News, Vanessa Jackson said that "Lady Gaga always finds a way to bring the house down whenever she performs", and called the performance "powerful and heartbreaking".
 Maria Pasquini from People thought that the performance of "Joanne" was "stirring".

+In 2025, Gaga included a piano rendition of "Joanne" at select shows of The Mayhem Ball tour.
+Before performing the song at her first concert in Assago, Italy, Gaga expressed pride in her Italian heritage and said she was dedicating it to her grandmother in gratitude for everything she had done.
+On October 31, 2025, in Barcelona, she again dedicated the song to her grandmother, and shared with the audience that she had passed away earlier in the month.